 Remington Versa Max

 The Versa Max continues to be a solid option for the hunter who wants a shotgun to use for a variety of bird hunting scenarios.
-Remington says their VersaPort gas system uses staggered ports to regulate release and tame the recoil of a 12 gauge shotgun down to something comparable with a 20 gauge.
+Remington's VersaPort gas system uses staggered ports to regulate release and tame the recoil of a 12 gauge shotgun down to something comparable with a 20 gauge.
 They also claim the reduced recoil allows you to shoot this gun faster than any pump-action on the market.
 This shotgun can cycle 2 ¾ to 3 1/2 -inch ammo with ease.
 The synthetic stock is available in a variety of finishes from a simple black to the latest in Realtree and Mossy Oak camo patterns depending on your preferred style of hunting.

 Benelli Super Black Eagle 3

-When you start looking closely, you'll see this gun is near identical to the Benelli we just mentioned, but that's not surprising since they're coming from the same parent company.
-The big difference is that the Franchi costs half as much.
+When you start looking closely, you'll see this gun is nearly identical to the Benelli we just mentioned, but that's not surprising since they're coming from the same parent company.
+The big difference is that theItalian-influenced Franchi Affinity 3 costs half as much.
 Catch a sale on the right day and this shotgun can be had for under $700.
-This gun also uses an inertia driven system to operate.
-Franchi says it can cycle up to 3 ½-inch magnum loads with ease.
+This gun also uses an inertia driven system to operate, and it can cycle up to 3 ½-inch magnum loads.
 The system is purposely designed with as few parts as necessary for ease of cleaning and maintenance.
 Franchi offers this gun with either a 26 or 28-inch vented barrel.
 Stock and forend finishes include a classic satin walnut look as well as black synthetic and Realtree and Mossy Oak camo patterns.
 The receiver is also drilled and tapped if you want to add an optic.

 Stoeger Model 3500